Red350/Battleship/README.md

 Hard AI follows the exact same algorithm as medium, with the only difference being its list of targets.
 Instead of storing every cell, it only stores every second square.
 As the smallest ship is of size 2, this list of targets is guaranteed to hit every ship at least once, and after one hit the algorithm will find the rest of the ship.

+### Randomised ship placement
+The AI class deals with randomising ship placement both for itself and for the player.
+It's fairly simple, as the grid already has a method to ensure a ship is being placed validly.
+All it does is continually try to place a ship until it succeeds, then moves on to the next ship.